 First, I took some Teflon insulated wire I had, (no melting wire for me this time) and soldered it to the thermocouple wire (2 elements, a 30w to keep it warm, and a 150w to heat it up to operating temp) and since I couldn't find my Kapton tape (high temp electrical tape that sticks to everything) I wrapped the joints in some plumbers Teflon tape.

-The thing left to do was attach it to a heat sink (because I need to be able to cool down the diodes after I solder them) but I wanted to keep the heatsink somewhat cool so I could move the assembly around.
+The only thing left to do was attach it to a heat sink (because I need to be able to cool down the diodes after I solder them) but I wanted to keep the heatsink somewhat cool so I could move the assembly around.
 The solution was to loosely tape the hotplate to the heatsink, which created a joint that had a horrible thermal conductivity--but was still enough to cool the plate down in a few minutes.

 Hotplate with a 50w 808nm diode that is in the process of being soldered: